-The course covers three components: UK Politics (including political theory), UK Government & US Politics
+The course covers three components: UK Politics (including political theory), UK Government & US Politics.

 The course explores various features of political participation, electoral systems, voting behaviour and political parties.
 It also covers key political ideas such as conservatism, liberalism, socialism and nationalism.
 You will develop an understanding of how British politics operates, the functions of government, parliament and the Prime Minister.
-You will also explore key issues relating to Global Politics; international organisations, globalisation, human rights and the distribution of power.
-You will have the opportunity to examine Britain's changing relationship with the European Union as well as international conflicts and global terrorism.
+You will also explore key issues relating to US Politics; US Constitution, US President, US Congress and US Supreme Court.
+You will have the opportunity to examine the similarities and differences between the political system in the UK and the political system in the US.